 When leopard geckos are overfed for a long period, they can become obese and eventually develop fatty liver disease.

 The main feature of this disease is that the fat accumulated in the body will begin to destroy liver function.
-In time this will make your Leo diarrhea, become lethargic, and stop eating.
+In time, this may cause your leopard gecko to get diarrhea, become lethargic, and stop eating.

 Once this starts happening, your gecko will start losing weight rapidly.
 As such, fatty liver disease is serious and requires immediate medical attention.

-Ultimately, the diet your vet recommends after diagnosis will be different from the one recommended for other underweight Leos.
+Ultimately, the diet your vet recommends after diagnosis will be different from the one recommended for other underweight leopard geckos.

 Parasites like Cryptosporidium can quickly make your gecko stop eating and lose weight.
 If left untreated, they can even prove lethal.